canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_People/2018-11-02 Meeting Minutes.md

 * Guillaume to share links to the different resources
 * Richard has harnessed online resources (PDFs etc.)  that need to be sent to Guillaume and Stacey to share to the group
 * Stacey to give collaborator rights to the members of the people working group
-* StaceyL Work onmaking the Github site more friendly for collaboration
+* StaceyL Work on making the Github site more friendly for collaboration
 * If anyone has experience in structuring a site, let us know.
 We would like to reorganize the Github page to make it more user friendly
 * Create a page in Github for a place that'll be the single place to go to get information
 * Review the rules roadmap